NEXTPOINT – IMPORT REDESIGN

 • Smart Defaults: Automatic recommendations for settings such as deduplication and DeNIST based on detected data types.

-• Load File Mapper: An intuitive interface for mapping DAT and CSV fields to platform schema, with real-time previews and validation.
+• Load File Mapper / Mapping Wizard: A more intuitive interface for mapping DAT and CSV fields to platform schema, with validation and clearer guidance.

 • Enhanced Error Handling: Clear, actionable validation messages that help users resolve issues quickly and confidently.